My marble cake recipe has been so popular I wanted to share this small batch version of it!

 - If desired, fold in 1/2 cup rainbow sprinkles in to the vanilla cake batter.

 - Now it's time to transform our other bowl of vanilla batter into chocolate cake batter.
-Mix the additional 1/3 cup baking cocoa, 1/4 sugar, 1/4 tsp salt, and 1/2 tsp baking powder into the remaining batter.
+Mix the additional 1/4 cup baking cocoa, 3 Tbsp sugar, and 1/4 tsp baking powder into the remaining batter.

-- Add the additional 1/4 cup egg whites, and 1/4 cup buttermilk, and mix on a low speed until smooth.
+- Add the additional egg and 3 Tbsp buttermilk.
+Mix on a low speed until smooth.

 - If desired, make the chocolate fudge swirl.
-Combine the chocolate chips, butter, and heavy cream into a heatproof bowl.
+Combine 2/3 cup chocolate chips, 3 Tbsp butter, and 3 Tbsp heavy cream into a heatproof bowl.
 Heat in two 30-second intervals, stirring in between.
 Allow the mixture to sit for 1 minute, then stir until smooth and set aside to cool.

 - Alternate spoonfuls of chocolate and vanilla cake batter into the prepared cake pans, filling them roughly one inch high with batter (I like to use a digital kitchen scale to make sure each pan has the same amount of batter).